whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 * Participated in Hackathon with posse group (Ritchie Posse) to make a Ruby REPL word game (rhyming words)
 * Attended every posse meeting
+* Attended every lightning talk, gear up, and student elective I signed up for
 * Helped others with projects when I could

 ## Review

+### Self Assessment

+**A. End-of-Module Assessment:** 3

+I was more nervous than I should have been, and I didn't drive the assessment as much as I should have.
+I was looking to the assessor too much for signs of if what I was doing was correct and if I should move to the next task.

+**B. Individual Work & Projects:** 3

+All individual projects were successful (3's and 4's).
+I have room to grow with class single responsibility.

+**C. Group Work & Projects:** 3

+All group projects were successful (3's and 4's).
+I'm still working on how to divide work between group members.
+I'm also working on improving my git workflow.

+**D. Community Participation:** 3

+**E. Peer & Instructor Feedback:** 3

 ### Notes